 Women with dysmenorrhoea need a thorough medical examination to make sure their period pain is not caused by certain reproductive disorders such as endometriosis or fibroids.

 Treatment options for dysmenorrhoea can include:

 - medication that inhibits prostaglandins, such as ibuprofen or other anti-inflammatory medication

 - regular exercise and attention to overall physical fitness

 - applying heat, such as a hot water bottle, to the abdomen

 - relaxation techniques

-- the oral combined contraceptive pill, which usually reduces period pain.
+- the oral combined contraceptive pill, which reduces prostaglandins and therefore reduces pain

 Causes of secondary dysmenorrhoea